kskvarci/kubernetes-the-hard-way-azure-cli-scripted/README.md

-# Kubernetes The "Semi-Hard" Way Scripted w/ Azure CLI 2.0
+# Kubernetes The "Medium-Hard" Way Scripted w/ Azure CLI 2.0

 The shell scripts in this repo align directly with Kelsey Hightower's great [Kubernetes The Hard Way](https://github.com/lostintangent/kubernetes-the-hard-way) tutorial.
 Kelsey's original tutorial is based on GCP.

 These scripts have been written spefically for Microsoft Azure using the Azure CLI 2.0.
 After running through these scripts you'll have a fully bootstrapped Kubernetes cluster running in Azure.

-It's "semi-hard" as we're still building the cluster from the ground up.
+It's "Medium-Hard" as we're still building the cluster from the ground up.
 By reading the scripts you'll still have full transparency into each step in the process.
 The whole point here is to learn the mechanics of a cluster.
 If you're looking for a managed Kubernetes solution on Azure look into Microsoft's [Azure Kubernetes Service - AKS](https://docs.microsoft.com/en-us/azure/aks/).

 ## Getting Started